 (4) Eligibility Period.
 Family Access Administrators should approve child care based on the parent's DTA or TAFDC status, as described in 606 CMR 10.05(4)(a) through (d).

-(a) TAFDC Families.
+(a) TAFDC or SNAP Families.
 Family Access Administrators shall approve the child care financial assistance authorization based on the DTA referral, for no less than 12 months unless the referral is for job development or placement, whereby a 12-week job search referral may be authorized.

 (b) Transitional Families.
 Family Access Administrators shall approve the child care financial assistance authorization in accordance with 606 CMR 10.04(2)(b), not to exceed 12 months from the date the family's TAFDC case closed.